aaronstockdill/UCMaths/README.md

 + `author`, the student's name.
 This can be skipped by assignment authors.
 + `studentid`, the student's UC Student ID.
 This can also be skipped by assignment authors.
 + `coursecode`, to specify the course this is for.
 Required.
 + `coursetitle`, the "natural" name of the course.
-Requred.
+Required.
 + `due`, the date the project is due.
 Required.
 + `coverinfo`, some extra details to put on the cover sheet.
 Optional.
++ `groupsize`, which specifies how many people are in the group.
+Optional, unless the groups are larger than one.
+Separate Authors and Student IDs with `\and`.

 `\maketitle` will insert the coversheet and title.